Sierra Chart Futures Order Routing Service With Data

 The web-based trading panel page is only accessible by your own account and requires a secondary login.
-And by default it is not enabled unless you request Sierra Chart Support to enable it.
-And you can always request Sierra Chart Support to disable it anytime you want.
+By default it is enabled but you can request Sierra Chart Support to disable it.

 At some point we will add a second layer of optional security like two factor authentication.

 Each Sierra Chart order routing server is fully autonomous, operates independently, and has no external dependency.
 There is no dependency on any other Sierra Chart systems to be able to connect from Sierra Chart or the web-based trading panel.
 Your orders are routed straight through to TT with very low latency.
 There are no restrictions or checks performed with order routing, other than verifying that the account is authorized for the user.
 The orders just go straight through reliably to TT.
 The order routing process is Sierra Chart itself configured in a multiuser server mode.